wyfcyx/osnotes/pl/Rust/effective-rust/types.md

 function pointers `fn` like `fn(i32, i32) -> i32` implements `Copy, Eq, std::fmt::Pointer`

-closures: we can carry date other than arguments,
+closures: we can carry data other than arguments,